 Thursday, April 30 | 3:00 pm – 4:00 pm ET

 Join us Thursday, April 30th for an update on NAGDCA’s legislative actions and an interactive discussion focused on recently passed legislation and its impact on public sector plans.
-Our panel will review and discuss the implications of both the recently passed CARES Act as well as the SECURE Act passed earlier this year.
+Our panel will review and discuss the implications of both the recently passed CARES Act as well as the SECURE Act, GASB Exposure Draft and more.

 At NAGDCA, we recognize that this is an incredibly difficult time for our members, both from a financial services perspective and as employers.
 We want you to know you are not alone.
 We hope you’ll take this opportunity to join your friends and colleagues across the country to collaborate and share what you’re experiencing as you work through the crisis.

 We encourage you to submit questions in advance so we can ensure our panelists focus on the information that is of the upmost importance to our members.
 Please use the form below to submit questions.

 Associate Vice President, Client Services